 One physicist who instead of denying that there is a problem has taken the challenge seriously.
 David Deutsch is an advocate for the multiverse or many worlds theory as a way of explaining away the apparent role of consciousness in quantum wave collapses.
 The multiverse theory would seem to provide continued support for the primacy of matter.
 Deutsch suggests that consciousness only appears to collapse a wave when observing it.
 He argues that when a wave of possibilities collapses ALL the possibilities manifest but each one in a different universe.
 The apparent single outcome observed is not the product of the observation but a random collapse associated with many outcomes of which only one is manifest in this universe.
 Thus, the apparent role of consciousness in wave collapse is an illusion.

 It would appear that the primacy of consciousness is a simpler explanation than an infinite number of universes.
-Could there really be a universe where my wife decided, a few months ago, to buy a blue Hyundai and another where she decided to buy a red Hyundai?
+Could there really be a universe where my wife decided, a few months ago, to buy a blue car and another where she decided to buy a red car?
 Perhaps, but the infinite possibilities this implies is mind boggling.
 Finally, as clever as Deutsch’s hypothesis is it seems to me that one could argue that the so called “random” collapse into multiple outcomes in multiple universes can still be attributed to observation since I know of no reported instances when observation isn’t associated with collapse.
 If the collapse was truly random, wouldn’t there be times when observation wasn’t accompanied by collapse?
 In any event, Deutsch’s explanation doesn’t seem to provide an accounting for psi phenomena.

 There is another conception offered by the late David Bohm who proposed a reformulation of quantum theory.
 Bohm’s reformulation subsumes both top down causation and bottom up causation.
 To keep it simple, Bohm proposes an implicate order existing in the quantum field and an explicate order existing in the material world, which is an extension of the quantum field.
 The implicate order provides formative causation or top down causation by unfolding its forms into the explicate order.
-The explicate order provides feedback by enfolding information back into the implicate order potentially modifying the form or bottom up causation.
+The explicate order provides feedback by enfolding information back into the implicate order potentially modifying its subsequent explication; i.e., bottom up causation.
 Consciousness and matter form an interacting unit or loop.
 I suppose consciousness is still primary over matter in this model but it offers a causative role for both.
 It seems clear that under this model an explanation for psi is also a possibility.

 Regardless of the view taken, we are left with the mystery of mysteries — the origination of matter or consciousness, which remains unanswered and perhaps is unanswerable.
 A question before which the human mind stands in awe.
 To quote the late Albert Einstein, “The most beautiful and most profound emotion we can experience is the sensation of the mystical…without it [one] is as good as dead.”